Fighting vaccine hesitancy: Some worried about second dose side effects

 Now, some are worried about their upcoming second dose.

-Doctors said it seems many people are worried about how they will react, usually to the second dose of the Pfizer and Moderna COVID vaccines.
+Doctors say it seems many people are worried about how they will react, usually to the second dose of the Pfizer and Moderna COVID-19 vaccines.

-But those medical experts said if you do have a reaction, it is usually mild and does not last long.
+But those medical experts also say if you do have a reaction, it is usually mild and does not last long.

 “Sometimes fatigue, chills, even a fever, muscle aches, those would be the most common things, occasionally somebody will claim to be nauseous or have a headache," said Dr. Arielle Levitan, an internist and co-founder of Vous Vitamin.

-Medical experts worry these side effect worries may keep people from getting that needed second shot.
+Medical experts worry these worries may keep people from getting that needed second shot.

 According to the CDC, millions of Americans have missed their second dose.